-By automating as many steps in the process as possible, CI/CD provides rapid feedback builds to shorten the time it takes to release software to users.
+By automating as many steps in the process as possible, continuous integration environment provides rapid feedback to shorten the time it takes to release software to users.

 Both Agile and DevOps emphasize the value of collaboration and communication.
 Although the initial focus of DevOps was on collaboration between development and operations, the benefits can extend much further.

 By including staging environments in your build pipeline and providing visibility of what has changed in each build via dashboards, you can share progress with and solicit feedback from other parts of your organization, such as marketing, design, or security teams.

 A central part of any CI/CD pipeline is the automated tests that deliver rapid feedback on code changes and provide confidence in build quality.
 Running automated tests on each commit is an important step in ensuring that you deliver working software.

 The importance of releasing software to users frequently ranks high on the Agile agenda, and a CI/CD pipeline is a key enabler of that principle.
 Automating steps in the release process has allowed teams to speed up their releases significantly and deploy changes daily or even hourly – far more frequently than was envisaged when the manifesto was written.

 Finally, the continuous feedback cycles that form the heart of the CI/CD pipeline and enable continuous improvement, both of the software being built and of the process that enables it, also reinforce the Agile principle that the team should regularly reflect on their process and adjust accordingly.
 Building in and listening to feedback loops will help establish the sustainable development pace advocated in the manifesto.